 Elderberries offer a better nutrition profile than elder flowers.
 Vitamin C from the berries helps boost the immune system and cardiovascular system.

 In folk medicine this cordial was used to guard against colds and flus and was even used to treat tonsillitis.
+At the first sign of flu symptoms a batch of elderberry cordial would be brewed.

-So, to sum it all up, elderberries are good for you, and this cordial is like a homemade spoonful of medicine.
+So, to sum it all up, elderberries are good for you, and this soothing cordial is like a homemade spoonful of medicine.

 What is a Cordial?